georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-bucket-geotilegrid-aggregation.md

 }
 ```

+%  TESTRESPONSE[s/\.\.\./"took": $body.took,"_shards": $body._shards,"hits":$body.hits,"timed_out":false,/]

 ## High-precision requests [geotilegrid-high-precision]

-When requesting detailed buckets (typically for displaying a "zoomed in" map), a filter like [geo_bounding_box](/reference/query-languages/query-dsl-geo-bounding-box-query.md) should be applied to narrow the subject area.
+When requesting detailed buckets (typically for displaying a "zoomed in" map), a filter like [geo_bounding_box](query-dsl-geo-bounding-box-query.md) should be applied to narrow the subject area.
 Otherwise, potentially millions of buckets will be created and returned.

 $$$geotilegrid-high-precision-ex$$$